andrecavalcantebr/cplus/README.md

 # Cplus

 Cplus is an educational experiment over the C language.
-We “re‑edit” C by adding a minimal `class` syntax and keep everything else as plain C23.
+We “re‑edit C with Class" by adding a minimal `class` syntax and keep everything else as plain C23.
 No templates and no complex machinery — the goal is to show “what happens under the hood”.

 Core idea
 - Parse `class` syntax and transpile it to readable C: